 the bottom side of the branch.
 Then, go to the top of the branch and begin

 sawing.
-This will minimize the tearing of additional bark, if the branch
+This will minimize the tearing of bark from the main branch, if the

 right down to the ground, or base of the plant.
 Remove older branches to